sssata/osuOngaku/README.md

 # osu!ongaku
-This program lets you export your osu! songs as mp3's with metadata from their respective beatmaps.
+This program lets you export your osu! beatmaps as mp3 songs with metadata and a'lbum art.

 ![Screenshot](Executibles/Screenshot1.png)